 For example, a father’s DNA will always match his children’s DNA.
 Two siblings DNA will show similarity and they can be determined to be siblings through a DNA test.
 A grandfather’s DNA will match his grandchildren’s DNA.

 A comparison of the DNA of the alleged father and the child can ascertain with 100% guarantee that the said child is the son or daughter of the alleged father or not.
 DNA samples of the father and the child can be taken through blood sample collection or other forms of collecting DNA like buccal swab (a sample taken from the inside of the cheek).

 There are many reasons why a paternity DNA test is requested.
 Some of the reasons are listed below:

-- IVF Issues: With the increase in the child bearing issues, a number of fertility centres have cropped up across India.
-While some fertility centres do good work, others are trying to make money through the emotionally difficult time for a couple.
-Some unscrupulous centres use the ovum or the sperm from someone else for IVF purposes.
+- IVF Issues: With the increase in the childbearing issues, a number of fertility centers have cropped up across India.
+While some fertility centers do good work, others are trying to make money through the emotionally difficult time for a couple.
+Some unscrupulous centers use the ovum or the sperm from someone else for IVF purposes.
 While they guarantee that the sperm and the ovum belong to the father and mother respectively, there is no way to be sure.
-If parents suspect that their samples were not used for fertilisation, they can get a maternity DNA test (to ensure that mother’s egg was used) or a paternity DNA test (to ensure that the father’s sperm was used) done.
+If parents suspect that their samples were not used for fertilization, they can get a maternity DNA test (to ensure that mother’s egg was used) or a paternity DNA test (to ensure that the father’s sperm was used) done.